FZJ-JSC/JUBE/docs/glossar.rst

      * ``result_dir`` is optional.
 Here you can specify an different output directory.
 Inside of this directory a subfolder named by the current benchmark id will be created.
 Default: benchmark_dir/result
-     * only analyzer are useable
+     * only analyzer are usable
      * using analyzer ``<use>set1,set2</use>`` is the same as ``<use>set1</use><use>set2</use>``

    table_tag